Vandalic language: Vowels

+Proto-Germanic */o:/ is written u; Blumarit (compare Proto-Germanic blōmô), Vilimut.
+This could either mean that */o:/ turned into /u/ in Vandalic or that it is a misinterpretation of the sound by Latin authors.
+In Gothic documents, */o:/ is mostly written o, but sometimes also u.

 The Proto-Germanic diphthong *eu tends to come down to Vandalic as eu.
 Take for example the form teudo- ('people'), as opposed to the Gothic 𐌸𐌹𐌿𐌳𐌰 (þiuda), where it has changed to /iu/.

 The Proto-Germanic diphthong *ai is preserved as /ai/, but tends to become /ei/ later on.
 For example, the name Gaisericus changes to Geiseric in later documents.

 Consonants

+The Vandalic consonant inventory according to Wrede.